seq-lang/seq/docs/internals.rst

 Functions
 ---------

-The ``seq::Seq`` class is a subclass of ``seq::BaseFunc``, which is a generic wrapper around an LLVM function that is also used for defining Seq functions:
+The ``seq::SeqModule`` class is a subclass of ``seq::BaseFunc``, which is a generic wrapper around an LLVM function that is also used for defining Seq functions:

 .. cpp:class:: seq::BaseFunc